N-acetyl-L-cysteine: benefits, dosage, contraindications

 ✪✪✪✪

-The oral intake of N-acetyl cysteine at doses of 1200-1500 mg/day for 4 months appears to reduce cough and improve lung capacity in patients with sulfur mustard-induced bronchitis.
-Additionally, taking oral N-acetyl cysteine at 400 to 1200 mg per day for 3 to 6 months appears to reduce the risk of acute exacerbations of chronic bronchitis.
-However, shorter duration intake does not seem to have a beneficial effect on chronic bronchitis.
+Taking N-acetyl cysteine at a dose of 1200-1500 mg/day orally for 4 months appears to reduce cough and improve lung capacity in patients with sulfur mustard-induced bronchitis.
+In addition, taking N-acetyl cysteine orally at doses of 400 to 1200 mg per day for 3 to 6 months appears to reduce the risk of acute exacerbations of chronic bronchitis.
+However, taking it for a shorter duration does not seem to have a beneficial effect on chronic bronchitis. nn

 Posologie